zachspiel/ChoreTrackerApp/D2-Requirements.md

 Alternative Flows:

-2.New account: The system prvoides them the page for them to make their new account.
+2.New account: The system provides them the page for them to make their new account.

-7.The invites are declined and the adim of the group will be notfied about the rejection.
+7.The invites are declined and the admin of the group will be notified about the rejection.
 The user can resend the invite or invite other people.

-Use case: Complete chores
+**Use case: Complete chores**

 Actor: Household member

-Description: The memeber is done with their chores.
+Description: The member is done with their chores.

-Preconditions: The memeber has login into their account.
+Preconditions: The member has login into their account.

-Post-conditon: The member has successfully completed their chores.
+Post-condition: The member has successfully completed their chores.

 Main Flow: